-- To change input methods, select Keyboard in the navigation pane of the Settings dialog. - To change the key combination that switches between input methods, use Keyboard > Keyboard Shortcuts.
-Then select the category Typing and the entry Switch to next input source.
+- To change input methods, use the panel Region & Language. - To change the key combination that switches between input methods, use the panel Keyboard.
+In it, choose the category Typing and the entry Switch to next input source.

-3.3 Configuring the keyboard
+3.3 Hardware